rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Rackspace Identity keeps information about users, roles, and other entitlements in a domain.
 When a user federates into Rackspace, Rackspace Identity places the user in a single identity domain.
-Each domain is accessed by using a unique alphanumeric ID, which Rackspace sets to be the same as the user's account ID.
+The user accesses each domain by using a unique alphanumeric ID, which Rackspace sets to be the same as the user's account ID.
 The domain ID is required when a federated user requests access.
 This is important because a customer is allowed to create multiple domains, and Rackspace Identity needs to place the federated user in